-Shift Internal Vision and Practices to embrace a vision of society based on global solidarity and distributed leadership.
-Uplift and value the voices of people and organizations that have been historically marginalized, and under-resourced by the philanthropic sector.
+Shift Internal Vision and Practices to embrace a vision of society based on global solidarity and distributed leadership and uplift and value the voices of people and organizations that have been historically marginalized, and under-resourced by the philanthropic sector

-Foster a Culture of Learning, Growing and Experimenting through exploring new tools and resources, fresh and emergent perspectives and funding grantees without restrictions.
-Invest in the ecosystem and collaboration to spur new ideas, accountability and collective action on power and equity.
+Foster a Culture of Learning, Growing and Experimenting through exploring new tools and resources, outside fresh and emergent perspectives and funding grantees without restrictions.
+Invest in the Ecosystem and Collaboration to spur new ideas, accountability and collective action on power and equity.

-Embrace and Embed Equitable Evaluation and Impact Assessment Practices by recruiting evaluation teams and consultants who are culturally competent and possess lived experience, and by working with grantees to create relevant metrics of success that define impact on their terms.
+Embrace and Embed Equitable Evaluation and Impact Assessment Practices by recruiting evaluation teams and consultants who are culturally competent and possess lived experience, and work with grantees to create relevant metrics of success that define impact on their terms.